 It’s also a pain to control playback once you’ve started casting.
 Instructing the speaker to ‘play’ or ‘pause’ works well, but if you tell it to play another song then it suddenly forgets that it’s casting and will instead play the new song from the Home’s own speaker.

 The big promise with Google Assistant was that it would be contextually aware, but from our experience it has a long way to go.
 You’ll find yourself repeating a lot of information that the Home should be able to work out itself.

 Google Home as the center of your smart home

 Of course, Chromecast isn’t the only device that Google Home can talk to.
 There are a half-dozen devices that can hook into Google Home right now, or will be able to do so soon.
-(We’ve compiled a list of the so you don’t have to waste time tracking each one down.)
+(We’ve compiled a list of the best Google Home smart home devices so you don’t have to waste time tracking each one down.)

 The highlights of what Google Home can connect to right now are Nest thermostats, Philips Hue lightbulbs and Samsung’s SmartThings platform, while support for even more third-party devices like LIFX lightbulbs and LG MusicFlow speakers should be coming soon.

-But while integration with hardware is nice, the largest problem Google Home faces is that it can’t integrate with many of Google’s own services, some of which have been its bread and butter for years.
+While further hardware integration is nice, one of the largest problem Google Home faces is that it can’t integrate with many of Google’s own services – like Gmail, Voice and Docs – which have been its bread and butter for years.